Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Methods

 \subsection{\dalong: The Ensemble Kalman Filter}

 The Ensemble Kalman Filter (EnKF) is a widely used data assimilation (\da) technique for estimating the latent states of dynamical systems given noisy observations~\citep{houtekamer2016review}.
+In general, \da integrates real-time observations with model simulations to create an optimized estimate of the true state of the system.
 In the context of the \bcm, these methods provide a practical approach to infer individual agent opinions $\state(t)$ based on observed interactions $\obs(t)$.
 In contrast to likelihood-based methods that require explicit computation of the likelihood function, the EnKF employs an ensemble of model realizations to approximate likelihood and state distributions and update estimates recursively.

-The EnKF is a sequential filtering approach that estimates the latent state of a system by propagating an ensemble of initial conditions sampled from some prior distribution through the system dynamics and updating their estimates based on new observations.
-It consists of two main steps: the \emph{forecasting step} and the \emph{analysis step}.
+The EnKF is a sequential filtering approach that estimates the latent state of a system by propagating an ensemble of initial conditions sampled from a prior distribution through the system dynamics and updating the ensemble members' estimates based on new observations.
+It consists of two main steps: the \emph{forecasting step}, where the system is driven forward in time through model simulation, and the \emph{analysis step}, where the forward-driven state is corrected based on how much it deviates from the observation.
+To differentiate between these steps, we will use diacritic $\xestf$ to refer to states in the forecasting step, and hatted $\xest$ for the state estimate in the analysis step.

-First, we sample an ensemble of $N$ initial states $\hat{\state}^k(t) \sim p_\state$, where $p_\state$ is some prior distribution, and $\xest^k(t)$ represents the estimated state for ensemble member $i$ at time $t$.
+First, we sample an ensemble of $N_e$ initial states $\hat{\state}^k(t) \sim p_\state$, where $p_\state$ is some prior distribution, and $\xest^k(t)$ represents the estimated state for ensemble member $k$ at time $t$.

 In the forecasting step, each ensemble member propagates independently according to the \bcm model: